2019 Washington Nationals season: August

 Coming off their three-game sweep of the Reds, the Nationals nearly matched the feat against the Milwaukee Brewers.
 After winning a 2–1 series opener behind Corbin on August 16, the Nationals rallied from a five-run deficit and led by three heading into the ninth inning in the second game of the series.
 However, Doolittle surrendered a leadoff home run to defending National League MVP Christian Yelich, followed by a two-run homer by Brewers third baseman Mike Moustakas and a solo home run by Ryan Braun.
 Robles, who also threw out two baserunners at second base during the fourteen-inning affair, was twice responsible for a blown Milwaukee save, singling in a run off Brewers closer Josh Hader to tie the game in the bottom of the ninth before Hader struck out the side with the bases loaded to send the game into extra innings, then later hitting a sacrifice fly off Junior Guerra in the bottom of the thirteenth after the Brewers scored in the top of the inning.
 Javy Guerra allowed a two-run home run to Eric Thames in the top of the fourteenth inning, and while the Nationals got one back as Eaton scored on an errant throw by second baseman Keston Hiura in the bottom of the fourteenth, Junior Guerra was able to close out the 15–14 Brewers win by striking out Ross, who was inserted to pinch-hit for Javy Guerra.
-The Nationals placed Doolittle on the injured list with right knee tendinitis on August 18 and recalled right-hander Kyle McGowin from Class-AA Harrisburg.
+The Nationals placed Doolittle on the injured list with right knee tendinitis on August 18 and recalled right-hander Kyle McGowin from Double-A Harrisburg.
 In the series finale, the Nationals bounced back to win 16–8, tying a team record for home runs with eight, including two by Soto in his second two-homer game of the season.
 Fedde gave up four runs of his own through five innings but was credited with the win.
 McGowin gave up four more runs in the ninth inning before sealing the win.
 Dozier also had a two-homer game for the Nationals, hitting the Nationals' final home run of the day off Hernán Pérez, normally a position player, whom Milwaukee manager Craig Counsell inserted to pitch the eighth inning.